Ambassador Magma

 Ambassador Magma (マグマ大使, Maguma Taishi) is the title and protagonist of a manga and tokusatsu TV series created by Osamu Tezuka.
-The TV series, produced by P Productions and Krantz Films, was aired on Fuji TV from July 4, 1966, to June 26, 1967, lasting a total of 52 episodes.
+The TV series, produced by P Productions, aired on Fuji TV from July 4, 1966, to June 26, 1967, lasting a total of 52 episodes.
 It is the first color tokusatsu TV series in Japan, beating Tsuburaya Productions' Ultraman to the air by six days.
-The show later aired in the US, dubbed in English, as The Space Giants.
+The show later aired in the US, dubbed in English by Krantz Films, as The Space Giants.
 Digital Manga crowdfunded the manga, and it is currently available for digital purchase on their Emanga site.

 Basic plot

 The alien invader Goa plots to conquer Earth.
 He first warns the Murakami family (father Atsushi, mother Tomoko, and son Mamoru) of their invasion, and demonstrates his powers by transporting them to a prehistoric jungle and destroying a Giant Dinosaur (in reality, Agon, the title monster of a Godzilla-like TV series) before their very eyes.
 But they will not agree to surrender to Goa, so hope comes in the form of Magma, an armored, golden giant with long hair and antennae.
-He and his human-sized wife Mol, both of whom were created by the wizard Earth (who indeed lives deep beneath the Earth), are sent to defend our world against Goa.
+He and his human-sized wife Mol, both of whom were created by the wizard of Earth (who indeed lives deep beneath the Earth), are sent to defend our world against Goa.
 They befriend Atsushi and Mamoru; the latter has touched Magma emotionally, as he wanted to have a child with his wife Mol, so Earth creates a duplicate of Mamoru, whom he names Gam, and who wears a white helmet, with built-in antennae, on his head.
 Earth gives Mamoru a whistle, with which he can call Gam (when blown once), Mol (when blown twice) and Magma (when blown thrice) in times of crisis.
 So when Goa unleashes his various daikaiju, chances are that Magma, Mol, and/or Gam will fly to the rescue.

 Ambassador Magma

 Ambassador Magma, despite his robot-like appearance, is not a true robot, but actually a living giant forged from gold.
-In fact, true to his original manga appearance, in the series pilot opening, Tetsuya Uozumi, the actor who played Magma, actually wore gold make-up on his face.
-But such difficulties as Uozomi's own face turning beet-red, drowning out the gold makeup, quickly arose.
+In fact, true to his original manga appearance, in the series' pilot opening, Tetsuya Uozumi, the actor who played Magma, actually wore gold make-up on his face.
+But such difficulties as Uozomi's own face turning beet-red, drowning out the gold make-up, quickly arose.
 The solution proved to be an easy one; in all the show's subsequent episodes, Uozumi wore a golden human-like mask.

-Magma, just like his human-sized wife Mol and son Gam, transforms into a giant rocketship.
+Magma, just like his human-sized wife Mol and son Gam, transforms into a giant rocket ship.
 Indeed, he is considered one of the earliest transforming mecha, even before the anime super robot, Brave Raideen, which set the standard for the genre.

 He also shoots rockets out of a panel located in his chest, and (as do Mol and Gam) shoots electrical bolts from his antennae.